-Classes and events take place at various locations in and near Philadelphia.
+Classes and events take place in and near Philadelphia.
 See payment policy at bottom of page.
 To enroll or ask questions, please email (see CONTACT tab to right).

 JUMP-START YOUR WRITING with Janet Benton

 "I want to write more, but I just can't find the time."
 Sound familiar?
 Both aspiring and professional writers struggle to make room for writing.
 This workshop gives you two hours to jump-start your efforts!
 It offers a lively discussion of aspects of craft, along with imaginative prompts to help you generate new material that you can plug directly into current projects or expand into something new.
 We'll write, share work as desired, and discusss writing in a warm, inspiring atmosphere.
 All levels and genres welcome.

 Dates: Meets one night every other week from 7 to 9 p.m.
 Cost depends on length of session.

 To learn more about Janet Benton, go to "About Janet Benton" tab at right.

 CRAFTING AND MARKETING PERSONAL ESSAYS with Roz Warren

 Learn to craft and market a terrific personal essay from a pro whose work appears regularly in the New York Times and elsewhere.
 Writing a good, publishable essay is not rocket science.
 If you're willing to draft, redraft, and truly listen to feedback, you can do this!
 At each meeting, we'll focus on turning a good idea (or even a good first sentence) into an essay that works.
 If you haven't got a good idea, we'll focus on how to develop one.
 Between meetings you'll send a draft to the instructor and workshop members, and they will carefully read your work.
 At the next meeting, you'll hear what works well and receive useful, specific suggestions.
 You'll end up with a batch of finished essays.
 At each meeting, we'll also discuss the business of writing, including how and where to get your work published.